chelstein/EAS-Tools/README.md

 # Emergency Alert System (EAS) Tools

 Web‑based **EAS / SAME Decoder & Encoder** that runs entirely in your browser.
-Use your microphone to decode Specific Area Message Encoding (SAME) headers from live audio, and generate valid EAS header + attention tone audio as a downloadable WAV file.
+Use your microphone to decode Specific Area Message Encoding (SAME) headers from live audio, and generate valid EAS audio as a downloadable WAV file.

 > ⚠️ **Legal & ethics notice**
 > This project is for **educational, hobbyist, and lab use only**.
 In many jurisdictions (e.g., U.S. FCC 47 CFR §11.45), transmitting or simulating EAS tones outside of authorized tests is prohibited. **Do not broadcast** generated tones or headers over public channels.
 The author is NOT responsible for ANY misuse of this software toolkit.